bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 If you don't want to wait on that, you can social-engineer your way around it.
 Not everyone uses secure internet connections, and a lot of interesting things can be pulled from their network traffic... including passwords. `await ns.dnet.packetCapture(hostName)` will let you spend some time scraping data from outgoing packets from that server.
 Most of what you overhear will be useless, but the password will eventually be inside some of that garbage, sooner or later.
 (It may take a long time to stumble upon the password on higher-difficulty servers, though!)

-### Other helpful API methods

-`ns.dnet.getServer(hostName)` can give you relevant details about a darknet server, notably its modelId (which is key to identifying its vulnerabilities)

-`ns.dnet.killall(hostname, password)` will let you cleanly kill all scripts on a nearby connected server.
-If called without arguments, it kills all other scripts on the current server instead.

 ==========================